 - Virtual internships are offered as 3-credit learning courses to full-time students of Temple University and its partner institutions.

-- Interested students must apply for the Virtual Internship by Monday, October 24, 2022 at 8 AM ET for the Spring 2023 semester (opportunities are limited, and application does not guarantee placement).
+- Interested students must apply for the Virtual Internship by Tuesday, March 21, 2023 at 8 AM ET for the Summer 2023 semester (opportunities are limited, and application does not guarantee placement).

 - To be eligible for virtual internship, applicants must have at least a 3.0 GPA.